hapax/hapax.github.io/assets/mindjam.md

 We could find fault with the argument, since being "free to choose" is deeply ambiguous, leaving plenty of scope for the usual games of language, logic and modal hair-splitting.

-Frankly, I don't have time for this.
+Frankly, I don't have time for the technicalities.
-It seems clear that, in some
+I simply don't think we have the freedom to choose in the sense most people mean.
+Partly, that is because the only way to get that freedom is to adopt peculiar and indefensible views of time and physics.

 #### Brainjamor